microsoft/AdaptiveCards/specs/elements/ActionSet.md

 ## actions

-The array of `Image` elements to show.
+The array of `Action` elements to show.

 * **Type**: `Action[]`
 * **Required**: Yes